877-921-4050

 • Amphetamines (Ritalin, Adderall).

-Methods of Abuse
+Methods of Prescription Drug Abuse

 • Finding unmarked pills or plastic baggies